Director . Producer . Editor

 In 1993, film director Kevin Smith came to see a production that Paris had directed.
 Being impressed, he attended and paid for the cast party held that night.
 A week later, Kevin hired Paris to serve as his first employee, where she helped him to establish the budding film company, View Askew Productions.
 Among many of her responsibilities, she served as Administrative Assistant; Liaison between View Askew Productions and parent company, Miramax; Co-created and co-taught with Kevin Smith, the Film and Acting Class (a daily, full-year program which culminated in producing a full-length feature film), and worked both in front and behind the camera on many films including: Chasing Amy, Mallrats, Stag, Vulgar, and the television series, Heathens.

 Today, Paris is in the final stages of producing, Mountain Calling, a full length documentary.
 She is also teaming up once again with her talented brother, Jesse Petrick, to work on both a television series, and a film series.
-While newly appointed to the board of directors of the Siskiyou Media Council, Paris continues her work as a freelance producer and director, filled with gratitude while living in both the beautiful Napa Valley, and the majestic Mount Shasta with her husband and son.
+Currently the Executive Director of the Siskiyou Media Council, Paris continues her work as a freelance producer and director, filled with gratitude while living in near Mount Shasta with her husband and son.